Zikithezikit/rust-kernel/README.md

 ```

-> In the ocntainer run the build command.
+> In the container run the build command.
 ```bash
 make build-x86_64
 ```